CDTDigital/ADPQ/README.md

 N. We developed automated unit tests for our code using [Rspec](http://rspec.info/)

 o.
-Setup or used a continuous integration system to automate the running of tests and continuously deployed:
-(LINK TO REPORTS HERE)
+We used [CircleCI](https://circleci.com/) for continous integration and our builds can be found here: https://circleci.com/gh/agilesix/ADPQ

 p.
 Setup or used configuration management;

 This was managed via GitHub https://github.com/agilesix/ADPQ/

-Q. We used New Relic for Continous Monitoring, Error collection & Alerting [https://newrelic.com/](https://newrelic.com/)
+Q. We used New Relic for Continous Monitoring, Error Collection & Alerting [https://newrelic.com/](https://newrelic.com/)

 R. We deployed to the LXC open source container system: [https://linuxcontainers.org/](https://linuxcontainers.org/)